sampscl/maxy-diceroll/README.md

-# Maxy-diceroll
+# 🦖 Maxy-diceroll 🦖
-Maximum Dice roll, a dice roller.
+Dice rolling TO THE MAX

 ## Pre-requisites
 - A compiler and the usual toolchain